plhd-DPz/DPz_random_mini_project/README.md

 and also I haven't learned about packaging, so run it in main.py.

-I'll keep adding more things here.
-Just gonna take a little while, since now I'm focused on learing other languages first.
+I'll keep adding more things here regularly.